The Sylius main application can serve as an end-user app, as well as a foundation for your custom e-commerce application.

 Having Yarn installed, go to your project directory to install the dependencies:

 Then build the frontend assets by running:

 Accessing the Shop¶

-We strongly recommend using the Symfony built-in web server by running the
+We strongly recommend using the Symfony Local Web Server by running the

 command and then accessing